Pkadon/Akatsuki-Towa/README.md

 #### "3_make_new_training_json.py":
 uses "quest.json", "trigger.json", and "training_event.json" to find Training Events that show cutscenes, and converts it into "extra_json/new_training.json"

-**NOTE for sorting Training Events:** This script by default will only sort the "訓練" section, and will skip over the "イベント" section, because not all events ae accessible from all "quest.json"+"training_event.json" combinations (that's why there's "EX12_event.json")
+**NOTE for sorting Training Events:** This script by default will only sort the "訓練" section of Training, skipping over the "イベント" section because not all "イベント" cutscenes are accessible from all "quest.json"+"training_event.json" combinations. (that's why there's "EX12_event.json")

 ---